 By the time Henry inherited the throne in 1413, he was itching to reclaim lost French territories – something that his father had resisted for several years.
 After swiftly quashing an attempted coup by rival Edmund Mortimer, his first key action as king was to launch a major attack on France.

-Henry’s finest hour has commonly been seen as his defeat of the French at Agincourt in 1415.
-It is for this victory that he is best remembered – perhaps largely due to the rousing immortalisation of this moment in Shakespeare’s Henry V. Victory at Agincourt led to further triumphs in France – Henry went on to conquer Normandy and Rouen.
+Henry’s finest hour has commonly been seen as his defeat of the French at the battle of Agincourt in 1415.
+It is for this victory that he is best remembered – perhaps largely due to the rousing immortalisation of this moment in William Shakespeare’s Henry V. Victory at Agincourt led to further triumphs in France – Henry went on to conquer Normandy and Rouen.
 In 1420, these victories culminated in the Treaty of Troyes, which recognised Henry as heir to the French throne.

 Yet only two years later, the all-conquering king met an unpleasant end.
 In 1422, he died suddenly after contracting dysentery at the siege of Meaux.

 A major player in the Wars of the Roses, Edward IV (r1461–1470 and 1471–83) is best known for leading Yorkist efforts to claim England’s throne and for his unconventional choice of bride.

 Edward came from the Yorkist branch of the Plantagenet dynasty – his claim to the throne derived from the fact that his parents were descendants of Edward III.
 Although England had been ruled by the opposing Plantagenet faction, the Lancastrians, since 1399, Lancastrian king Henry VI’s grip over England was weakening.
 With the support of the Richard Neville, Earl of Warwick, known as ‘The Kingmaker’, Edward made a bid for the throne.
 After a series of victories including the 1461 battle of Towton, he succeeded in overthrowing Henry VI and was crowned king.